The Best Spanish Restaurants in Melbourne for a Paella Party

 Tinto

-Another Hawthorn gem, Tinto is the place to go with family and friends if you feel like having an authentic feast.
-Snacks, tapas and raciones come out in droves here, and when it says ‘minimum 2 people’ on the menu for their paella, you know you’ll be rolling out the door – and we’re not mad about it.
-The classic pollo and chorizo paella is a must-try, as well as their paella de bogavante, which includes lobster and calamari.
+Another Hawthorn gem, Tinto is the place to go with family and friends when you’re in the mood for an authentic feast.
+Snacks, tapas and raciones arrive in droves, and when the paella menu says “minimum two people,” you know you’re in for a generous spread.
+The classic pollo and chorizo paella is a must, as is the paella de bogavante with lobster and calamari.

 555 Burwood Road, Hawthorn